aws-samples/aws-panorama-samples/samples/TF37_opengpu/README_JP462.md

-# Runing TF-TRT on Panorama - JetPack 4.6.1
+# Runing TF-TRT on Panorama - JetPack 4.6.2

-If your panorama device is still using device image v4.3.x (JetPack4.4), please refer to README.md
+If your panorama device is still using Panorama system software v4.3.x (JetPack4.4), please refer to README.md

-If your panorama device is using device image v4.4.x (Jetpack4.6.1), this is the right guide you are looking for.
+If your panorama device is using Panorama system software v4.4.x (Jetpack4.6.2), this is the right guide you are looking for.

 In this readme, we will walk you through
 - Export your tensorflow model to TF-TRT inside NGC.